Durham firms LoanWell, Courtroom5, Charlotte’s Freeman Capital land Google for Startups funding

 Get a Fair Hearing in Court

-When one side has a lawyer and the other doesn’t, no one expects a just outcome.
+No one expects a fair outcome when one side has a lawyer but the other side doesn’t.
 Level the playing field with Courtroom5.

 Courtroom5 is on a mission to democratize the courts and deliver access to justice to everyone with an automated legal toolbox that helps people represent themselves in court.